Best Affordable States To Raise a Family in the U.S.

 9. Wisconsin

-- Cost of living: Ranked 24th out of the 50 states
+- Cost of living: 10.1% below the national average

 - Great for: Strong economy, sports culture, great dairy food